shatteredaesthetic/shatteredaesthetic.github.io/content/what-the-adt-00.md

 ---
+path: "/what-the-adt-00"
-title: What the ADT 00 - Introductions All Around
+title: "What the ADT 00 - Introductions All Around"
 date: "2018-05-02T22:12:03.284Z"
 ---